tb2johm/FlaskWebsocketFailureTest/README.md

 # FlaskWebsocketFailureTest

-This small project is made to highlight a possible bugg in the Flask-SocketIO Alternatively it will show where I'm doing it wrong...
+This small project is made to highlight a possible bugg in the Flask-SocketIO

+Alternatively it might help to show me where I'm something it wrong...

 ## Error description